The Top 10 Rules Of Kickball

 Every kick in kickball is either fair or foul.
-If a ball lands in the green areas on the picture below, it is a fair ball.
+If a ball lands in the green areas it is a fair ball.
 If the ball lands in the blue area, then it is a foul ball.
 If the ball rolls from the green area to the blue area before 1st or 3rd base, then it is foul.
 However, if the ball rolls from the green area to the blue area after 1st or 3rd base, then it is a fair ball.
 A fair ball is in play, meaning you will either be out or get on base.
 A foul ball results in a do over, and will add 1 strike to the count.

 When you are fielding in kickball, the goal is to get any player who kicks the ball out.
 On the contrary, kickers have the opposite goal.
 Each inning consists of two half innings, where each team gets a turn to kick, and each of these half innings lasts until the team kicking gets three outs.
 These outs can come in any form, whether it be a strikeout, a popout, a ground out, or a peg.
 As a kicker, there are a couple ways to avoid getting out.
 For example, you should try not to kick the ball too high, or fielders will catch it.
 Aim for line drives, meaning kick the ball hard but low in order to avoid popping out.